Resources to help with parenting, nutrition, family health, and more!

-- Quit4baby is a FREE new tool to help pregnant women in Louisiana quit smoking through Text4baby
+- Quit4baby is a free app to help pregnant Louisianans quit smoking.
+The service is powered by Text4baby

-- Once you enroll into Text4baby, you will receive a text message asking if you smoke.
-If you reply “yes,” then you will receive information about enrolling into Quit4baby and will be sent a link to a mobile webpage where you can easily sign up.
+- Once you sign up for Text4baby, you’ll get a text asking if you smoke.
+If you reply “yes,” then you’ll receive a follow-up message about joining Quit4baby.
+From there, you’ll see a link to a sign-up page.

-- You can also directly to Quit4baby and sign up online.
+- You can also sign up for Quit4baby directly online.

-- Freedom From Smoking Online (FFS Online) is a program that prepares and helps you to quit smoking.
+- Freedom From Smoking helps you prepare to quit smoking and stay smoke-free.